Badgerati/Pode/README.md

 * Optional file monitoring to trigger internal server restart on file changes
 * Ability to allow/deny requests from certain IP addresses and subnets
 * Basic rate limiting for IP addresses and subnets
+* Support for generating/binding self-signed certificates, and binding signed certificates

 ## Install